AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ### Track review and approval metrics

-Project coordinators can monitor progress on all in-fight approvals in the Workfront Home area with the following widgets:
+Project coordinators can monitor progress on all in-flight approvals in the Workfront Home area with the following widgets:

 * **All approvals**\
         <span class="preview"> Displays 2 charts with information about average approval time and decisions as well as list views of pending and overdue approvals.</span> <span style="color: #ff0000;">This feature is part of a phased release and is currently only available for specific customers.</span>